NETwork-Inc/Freshworks-API/README.md

 - Script performs linear financial forecast
 - Script can be executed in Power BI which loads data from Freshsales directly into Power BI

-Necessary libraries and moduls have to be installed: Pandas, Numpy, Requests, JSON_Normalize
+Necessary libraries and modules have to be installed: Pandas, Numpy, Requests, JSON_Normalize